grokify/base58-gmp-perl/README.md

 ## License

 Encode::Base58::GMP is available under an MIT-style license.
-See [LICENSE.txt](LICENSE.txt) for details.
+See [LICENSE](LICENSE) for details.

 Encode::Base58::GMP &copy; 2011-2015 by John Wang